SNeicer/SNeicers-Doom-Mod-Manager/README.md

 - Make ui more flexible
 - Additional settings (With saving them to presets)
 - Customizable command prompt
+- Refactor the code according to PEP8 recommendations
 - Icons for ui
 - Comments in code for better readability
 - Separate class for QSystemTrayIcon